EmpanS/kMeans-From-Scratch/README.md

 # kMeans

 ### A numpy implementation of the k-means algorithm.
-This is just-for-fun project where I implemented the k-means algorithm from scratch using numpy.
-Some time back, I decided to start implementing machine learning algorithms from scratch to get a better understanding of how they work.
+This is just-for-fun project where I've implemented the k-means algorithm from scratch using numpy.
+Some time ago, I decided to start implementing machine learning algorithms from scratch to get a better understanding of how they work.

 ## Content
 This project contains three files: